theleftcoast/swarm-simplex-bootstrap/readme.md

 ```

 ### Bootstrapping
-The 'least_squares_bootstrap' function drives repeated evaluation of the 'least_squares_objective_function' where the input parameters to each evaluation are sampled from 'x', 'fx', and 'weight' with replacement.
+The 'least_squares_bootstrap' function drives repeated evaluation of the 'least_squares_objective_function' where input parameters for each evaluation are sampled from 'x', 'fx', and 'weight' with replacement.
 The bootstrapping technique uses the results (i.e. fitted model parameters) from each repeat evaluation to derive summary statistics which describe the overall result set (i.e. fitted model parameters with their uncertainties).

 Input:
 ```python